zetsil/Pointy-Adventure/README.md

-# Pointy-Adventure
+# Bullet-Catcher
-An 2d  platformer game made with javascript and PIXI  module
+An bullet hell style came where you cache bullets from enemy's and trow back at them